google/WebFundamentals/src/content/en/updates/2020/12/migrating-to-web-components.md

 {# wf_featured_snippet: Web components is a great fit for building new UI elements in DevTools.
 To help with the transition, we created a guide to building UI elements in DevTools to share with the wider DevTools team. #}
 {# wf_blink_components: N/A #}

-# DevTools architecture refresh: Migrating to web components {: .page-title }
+# DevTools architecture refresh: migrating to web components {: .page-title }

 {% include "web/_shared/contributors/jackfranklin.html" %}